Solertis/Otrera/ROADMAP.md

 2. Create content editor program (JSON tweaker)

+	-- Batch creation of content from CSVs -- look into it

 3. Create tests for your code (Debugging is slow and shitty now)

 4. Cleanup code, add comments, error-handling, etc. -- Will do after game publishing milestone